 There are currently 54 Green Bikes available for loan each semester.
 They go quickly, so make your reservation today!
-Check out our full Green Bike Photo Inventory 8-8-14 for Fall 2014 and email biking at dickinson.edu to get on the list!
+Check out our full Green Bike Photo Inventory 8-8-14 for Fall 2015 and email email@example.com to get on the list!

 Frequently asked questions: